Kluster-Thon/tranquilpay_backend/README.md

 - [/api/auth/update-profile](#update-user-profile) - Endpoint for updating user profile.
 - [/api/clients/create](#create-client) - Endpoint for creating client.
 - [/api/clients/fetch-all](#fetch-clients) - Endpoint for fetching all clients.
+- [/api/create-checkout-session](#stripe-checkout) - Endpoint for connecting to stripe.

 <a name="login"></a>